dextercd/Noita-Dear-ImGui/README.md

 # Noita Dear ImGui bindings

-## How to use this mod in your own mod?
+## How to use this in your own mod?

-You are not expected to bundle this mod with your own mod!
-You should instead instruct people to install this themselves alongside your mod.
+You are not expected to bundle this mod with your own mod, you should instead instruct people to install this themselves alongside your mod.

-Any mod below this mod in the mod load order can use the ImGui bindings.
-This mod requires 'unsafe' mode, mods that use this ImGui bindings don't need to enable unsafe mode themselves!
+Any mod below this mod in the load order can use the ImGui bindings.
+This mod requires 'unsafe' mode, but mods that use the ImGui bindings don't need unsafe mode themselves.

 There's not really any documentation on how to use these bindings.
 I suggest you use the [ImGui demo/example file](https://github.com/ocornut/imgui/blob/9aae45eb4a05a5a1f96be1ef37eb503a12ceb889/imgui_demo.cpp)